German Pronouns

 Nominative Case

-Here is a grammar table for the demonstrative pronouns in the nominative case:
+Next, here’s a grammar table for demonstrative pronouns in the nominative case:

 Demonstrative Pronouns (Nominative Case)

-Demonstrative pronouns are used to describe something or someone specific.
-For example: 'this dog is my pet', or, 'dieser Hund ist mein Haustier'.
+Demonstrative pronouns describe something or someone specific, like “this is my pet” (dieses ist mein Haustier).

-Pay special attention to the gender of the nouns, and whether they are singular or plural.
+Using the table, write the correct demonstrative pronoun for each example.
+Pay close attention to the gender of the nouns and whether they’re singular or plural.

 Accusative Case

-Now let's take a look at the same grammar table for demonstrative pronouns, but with the addition of the accusative case:
+Now, let’s look at the same table of demonstrative pronouns but with the accusative case:

 CaseMasculineFeminineNeuterPluralTranslation